Separating Fact from Fiction: Palliative Care vs. Assisted Suicide

 - The quality that arouses emotion

-In short, mankind's emotional or "higher" collective spirit may create a changing dynamic regarding our views about existential questions that pertain to death and suffering.
 Therefore, the purpose of this article is to encourage all readers to consider the societal and personal implications of how we are all affected by death, even if the death is not our own.
-At any rate, each person inhabiting this planet wishes to die with dignity, and in order for the terminally ill to effect a "good death" one must first ask oneself some important questions:
+At any rate, each person inhabiting this planet wishes to die with dignity, and in order for the terminally ill to effect a "good death" one must first ask oneself salient questions.
+For example:

 - How does one die with dignity and have a good death if one is suffering from an incurable illness?
 Is a good death even possible in these circumstances?

 - Can excruciating pain be managed, perhaps even eliminated before death?